Brian Davis

 Biography

 Currently Brian is working on projects to develop and study innovative sea level rise adaptation approaches for coastal parklands in the Chesapeake Bay region, sediment design projects in the Great Lakes, and flooding infrastructure projects for the four coasts of the United States.
 He works in collaboration with the Engineering with Nature program of the US Army Corps of Engineers, the National Parks Service, as well as local partners.
-Along with Sean Burkholder, Assistant Professor at the University of Pennsylvania, he organized DredgeFest Great Lakes and is co-Primary Investigator of Healthy Port Futures, a 1.6-million dollar research project that is featured in the 2019 exhibition Design With Nature Now at the University of Pennsylvania and was awarded a 2020 National ASLA Award for Planning and Analysis.
-He was previously an Assistant Professor at Cornell University and has practiced landscape architecture in Buenos Aires and New York City.
-He is a registered landscape architect and member of the Dredge Research Collaborative.
-His work has been recognized by the National ASLA Awards, the Council of Educators in Landscape Architecture, and the Architects Newspaper, as well as the American Academy in Rome.
+Along with Sean Burkholder he led the Healthy Port Futures project, a $1.6 million dollar research effort to design and implement new forms of natural infrastructure in the Great Lakes.

 Got it!